Older Adults Returning to College

 Tips for Older Students

 Adults returning to college after many years may feel a bit out of place among younger students.
-More adults are returning to school, however, so don't think you are the only older student on campus.
+More adults are returning to school than ever, though, so don't think you are the oddball.
 Here are some tips on relating to younger students-and perhaps making some new friends along the way.

 Emphasize Common Interests

 You are in a class because of interest in a particular subject.
 That common subject gives you an immediate link to other students, whatever their age.
 As you participate in class discussions, age will not be an issue.
 While children are grouped in schools by chronological age alone, adults are free to associate with others who share a common goal, regardless of date of birth.